 -

 Orbital data centers are theoretical — No one has demonstrated AI inference at scale in orbit.
-The technical challenges (power, cooling, latency, hardware failure rates) are enormous.
+The FCC filing describes distributed processing nodes optimized for AI inference, but the technical challenges (power, cooling, latency, hardware failure rates) are enormous.
 Musk’s announcement is a vision statement, not a delivered product.

 -

 The $250B valuation was not market-tested — xAI was valued at $250 billion in an all-stock deal where Musk controlled both sides.
 There was no competitive bidding process.
-The previous private valuation was $75 billion (2025 funding rounds).
+The previous private valuation was $230 billion in a January 2026 Series E (not $75 billion as sometimes reported — that figure dates to a February 2025 discussion).

 -